 If there are so many habits of individuals that need to be countered, brands and agencies must come up with innovative and novel methods of attracting attention, keeping their best foot forward, and coming up with better and more engaging content that will not only increase brand presence and credibility but also convert into sales.

 As brands and agencies, we need to keep in mind that the world is becoming a smaller place.
 Yes, social media has contributed to it, but Globalization and the Information Technology Revolution (of which social media is a big part) have bought countries and continents closer.

 The word ‘global’ has been come to be replaced by the word ‘glocal’, and world citizens, at least for brands and agencies are well-read, well informed, updated, and smart.
 The democratization of the internet has ensured that class factors, that previously dominated mainstream advertising, have started disappearing into the background.

 This means that if your brand does not create engaging content, which is attractive, has a great storyline, and offers more than your competitors, chances are that you will get lost in this dangerous and infinite world of social media.

-No matter what your product, social media is a medium of story-telling, of building credibility, of fostering customer loyalty, of managing reputations, and relationships.
+No matter what your product, social media is a medium of story-telling, of building credibility, fostering customer loyalty, managing reputations, and of relationships.
 In this article, we bring you:

 Technology evolves, and constantly keeps improving the lives of human beings.
 Voice-based virtual assistants- Alexa and Google Home are definitely the future of marketing and advertising.